Max Duggan: 2020

 Prior to Duggan's sophomore season in 2020, a medical screening that was part of enhanced safety protocols associated with the COVID-19 pandemic revealed that he had been born with Wolff–Parkinson–White syndrome, a condition that affects the electrical system of the heart.
 Two days after undergoing a nine-hour surgery to fix the issue, he returned to the hospital with a blood clot and underwent an additional, emergency surgery.
-Despite these medical ordeals, he was ready to play in the Frogs' 2020 season opener, throwing for 241 yards and three touchdowns against Iowa State.
-A week later in a road game against 9th-ranked Texas, Duggan once again sealed an upset win over the Longhorns with his legs as he scored from 26 yards out late in the fourth quarter in the 33-31 TCU victory.
-Beginning with a road win over Baylor on Halloween, Duggan led the Frogs to wins in five of their last six contests - highlighted by his 369 yards of total offense (265 passing, 104 rushing) in a 29–22 home victory over 15th-ranked Oklahoma State.
-TCU accepted an invitation to play Arkansas in the Texas Bowl, but the game was canceled as part of the second wave of the pandemic.
-Duggan ended the 10-game, shortened season with 1,795 yards and 10 touchdowns passing - and with 526 yards on the ground and 10 rushing touchdowns, became the first TCU quarterback to lead the team in rushing since Gil Bartosh in 1950.
+Despite these medical ordeals, he was ready to play in the Frogs' 2020 season opener, throwing for 241 yards and three touchdowns against the Iowa State Cyclones.
+A week later in a road game against the 9th-ranked Texas Longhorns, Duggan once again sealed an upset win over the Longhorns with his legs as he scored from 26 yards out late in the fourth quarter in the 33–31 TCU victory.
+Beginning with a road win over the Baylor Bears on Halloween, Duggan led the Frogs to wins in five of their last six contests – highlighted by his 369 yards of total offense (265 passing, 104 rushing) in a 29–22 home victory over the 15th-ranked Oklahoma State Cowboys.
+TCU finished with a 6–4 record and accepted an invitation to play the Arkansas Razorbacks in the Texas Bowl, but the game was canceled as part of the second wave of the pandemic.
+Duggan ended the 10-game, shortened season with 1,795 yards and 10 touchdowns passing – and with 526 yards on the ground and 10 rushing touchdowns, became the first TCU quarterback to lead the team in rushing since Gil Bartosh in 1950.

 2021

 Duggan's junior campaign was a frustrating time for the TCU program and him personally.
-He did throw for a career-best 346 yards and 4 touchdowns against 4th-ranked Oklahoma, but he was hampered by injuries for much of the season as he played through a broken bone and torn tendons in one of his feet.
-In a late October road loss against Kansas State that dropped the Frogs' record to 3–5, Duggan was benched when his injuries severely limited his productivity.
+He did throw for a career-best 346 yards and four touchdowns against the 4th-ranked Oklahoma Sooners, but he was hampered by injuries for much of the season as he played through a broken bone and torn tendons in one of his feet.
+In a late October road loss against the Kansas State Wildcats that dropped the Frogs' record to 3–5, Duggan was benched when his injuries severely limited his productivity.
 The next day, Patterson's tenure at TCU came to an abrupt halt and interim coach Jerry Kill took over for the remainder of the season.
-While Duggan was out, backup Chandler Morris threw for 461 yards in leading TCU to a 30–28 upset victory over 12th-ranked Baylor.
+While Duggan was out, backup Chandler Morris threw for 461 yards in leading TCU to a 30–28 upset victory over the 12th-ranked Baylor Bears.
 After TCU hired Sonny Dykes as their new head coach in November, speculation that Morris' performance against Baylor could signal the end of Duggan's time as the Frogs' starting quarterback increased when Dykes told reporters that there would be open competition for the job going into 2022.